CIT Bank Review: Platinum Savings 4.55% APY, 11-Month No Penalty CD 3.50% APY

 User interface.
 While the front-facing website is pretty slick, after you login the backend is run by Fidelity National Information Services (subdomain ibanking-services.com).
 This is a popular backend software system used by many smaller banks and credit unions who don’t want to create their own software from scratch.
 It is better than before, but remains more functional than flashy.
 Similar story with the iOS/Android app.

 Bottom line.
 CIT Bank is a lean bank offering targeted products for folks looking to get higher interest rates on their cash balances.
 They don’t maintain physical bank branches or fancy apps.
 However, I have been pleasantly satisfied with their customer service on my accounts with them.
-Their most compelling products are their Platinum Savings accounts, 11-month No Penalty CD, and often they have a competitive rate on at least one of their Term CDs.
+Their most compelling products are their Platinum Savings accounts and their 11-month No Penalty CD (thought not very competitive at the moment).
 The No Penalty CD is unique in that you are always able to move out to a higher rate, even within CIT bank itself, all while maintaining a floor if rates drop (yes, it is still possible for rates to drop!).

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.